 Oh, I’m definitely going back to take more pictures of this house on Washinton Avenue.
-A very good friend of mine says that if they if they, John and Ethelyn Unger, dared do this in Spain, their neighbours would burn the house down.
+A very good friend of mine says that if they, John and Ethelyn Unger, dared do this in Spain, their neighbours would burn the house down.
 He’s right.
 I bet they would.
 Merry Christmas and welcome to America!

 All Hallows Night

 A poem by Lizette Woodworth Reese (1856 –1935)

 Left open wide my door

 To the ghosts of the year.

 Then one came in.
 Across the room

 It stood up long and fair—

 And gave me stare for stare.